yegle/pandas-website/summerofcode2012.rst

 Description
 -----------

 In the pandas data analysis library for Python, all data elements are stored as one of four basic data types: 64-bit integer, 64-bit floating point, 8-bit boolean, and python object pointer.
-Support for additional numpy dtypes (such as int8, int16, float8, etc.) is important for several reasons, one of which is to reduce memory footprint where extra space is unnecessary; another reason is to lay the groundwork for a "structured array" back-end for the pandas data objects.
+Support for additional NumPy dtypes (such as int8, int16, float8, etc.) is important for several reasons, one of which is to reduce memory footprint where extra space is unnecessary; another reason is to lay the groundwork for a "structured array" back-end for the pandas data objects.
 This latter implementation is an important step toward supporting memory-mapped objects for larger-than-memory data sets in pandas.
-The developer will become familiar with the internals of pandas as well as the C, Cython, and numpy extension code that drives pandas array-based processing.
+The developer will become familiar with the internals of pandas as well as the C, Cython, and NumPy extension code that drives pandas array-based processing.

 Expected Results
 ----------------
-- extend Panel, DataFrame, and Series functionality to work on additional numpy dtypes
+- extend Panel, DataFrame, and Series functionality to work on additional NumPy dtypes
 - comprehensive test additions to test suite to verify functionality

 Knowledge Prerequisite
 ----------------------
-Python [expert], C [intermediate], Cython [intermediate], Numpy [intermediate]
+Python [expert], C [intermediate], Cython [intermediate], NumPy [intermediate]

 Mentor
 ------